juanalonso/diffusion-audio/README.md

 ## Msanii
 ### Kinyugo Maina

  Msanii, a novel diffusion-based model for synthesizing long-context, high-fidelity music efficiently.
-This is the first work to successfully employ diffusion models for synthesizing such long music samples at high sample rates
+This is the first work to successfully employ diffusion models for synthesizing such long music samples at high sample rates.

 | | |
 |-|-|